Why the weight won’t come off: The gut-stress-fat connection

 Researchers at Brigham Young University conducted a study on mice examining the interrelationships between obesity, stress, gut microbiota and mood disorders.

-For the study, they induced obesity in mice with a high fat diet and then utilized a “chronic unpredictable mild stress protocol” to keep the mice under stress.
+For the study, they induced obesity in mice with a high-fat diet and then utilized a “chronic unpredictable mild stress protocol” to keep the mice under stress.
 They looked at the composition of gut microbiota in relation to obesity, diet, stress and gender.
-The results revealed distinct gender differences I how obesity and stress impact mood disorders like anxiety and the gut microbiota.
+The results revealed distinct gender differences in how obesity and stress impact mood disorders like anxiety and the gut microbiota.

-While the male mice became more anxious and less physically active, in female mice, stress caused the gut microbiota of the slender female mice to closely resemble that of the obese mice.
+While the male mice became more anxious and less physically active, in female mice, stress caused the gut microbiota of the slender female mice to resemble that of the obese mice closely.
 In other words, for women, stress placed almost as much of a burden on digestive health (metabolism) as a poor diet.

 Study 2 – Stress, cortisol and obesity in humans

-They found that high levels of cortisol in the hair was correlated with elevated weight and waist circumference.
+They found high cortisol levels in the hair correlated with elevated weight and waist circumference.
 Hair cortisol levels were also positively associated with the persistence of obesity evaluated in retrospect over 4 years.

 Countering stress is key

 Stress leads to binge eating or emotional eating and poor food choices, which leads to weight gain.
-Stress also causes cortisol to be released which, if left at elevated levels, causes increase in waist circumference and obesity.
+Stress also causes cortisol to be released, which, if left at elevated levels, causes an increase in waist circumference and obesity.

 The “fight or flight” response to stress was good in ancient times.
-It saved our lives by boosting glucose levels to prepare to run or fight.
-The problem is, with today’s chronic stress workplace and home life, the stress remains and the elevated glucose causes insulin to rise which causes your body to store fat.
+It saved our lives by boosting glucose levels to prepare us to run or fight.
+The problem is, with today’s chronic stress in the workplace and home life, the stress remains, and the elevated glucose causes insulin to rise, which causes your body to store fat.
 If you can’t reduce stress, you may not be able to lose weight as the fat stores will keep increasing.

 What to do

-Above all else, embrace a healthy diet with more fiber and alive foods, and less processed grains and sugars.
+Above all else, embrace a healthy diet with more fiber, alive foods, and less processed grains and sugars.
 This can help you get and maintain a healthier gut — now essential, we see, for effective weight loss.
 Then, work on your stress…

-The best ways to reduce stress are to allocate some “me time” each day for self-care.
-During this time you can sit in quiet meditation, read a book, listen to relaxing music, do some art; whatever it is that helps you relax your mind and body.
+The best way to reduce stress is to allocate some “me time” each day for self-care.
+During this time, you can sit in quiet meditation, read a book, listen to relaxing music, do some art, or do whatever helps you relax your mind and body.

 Try taking an adaptogenic herbal supplement.
-Adaptogens have the unique ability to ‘adapt’ and protect us against all types of stressors — physical, emotional, chemical and biological.
-You can read up on some adaptogens in the articles The herb that helps you get your groove back and 3 powerful adaptogen herbs that boost immunity.
+Adaptogens uniquely can ‘adapt’ and protect us against all types of stressors — physical, emotional, chemical and biological.
+You can read up on some adaptogens in these articles: The herb that helps you get your groove back and 3 powerful adaptogen herbs that boost immunity.

-You also need to exercise to burn through those stress hormones and metabolize fats and sugars from poor diet and the cortisol – glucose – insulin loop.
-But the wrong kind of exercise can backfire by producing more cortisol.
-Short intense bouts of high intensity interval training (HIIT) are good.
-Long intense bouts of high intensity interval training begin to increase cortisol levels.
+You also need to exercise to burn through those stress hormones and metabolize fats and sugars from a poor diet and the cortisol–glucose–insulin loop.
+However, the wrong kind of exercise can backfire by producing more cortisol.
+Short, intense bouts of high-intensity interval training (HIIT) are good.
+Long, intense bouts of high-intensity interval training begin to increase cortisol levels.

-You need to find a way to sleep 7-8 hours per night.
-This is the time when your body repairs cellular damage, produces serotonin, and metabolizes stress hormones.
+You must find a way to sleep 7-8 hours per night.
+This is when your body repairs cellular damage, produces serotonin and metabolizes stress hormones.
 Lack of sleep is also associated with obesity.
 If you are having trouble, consider melatonin.
 In addition to helping you sleep better naturally, melatonin is reported to be antiaging and disease-fighting.